This Strawberry Basil Gin Smash Recipe is as tasty as it is beautiful. Perfect for summer sipping!

 Everybody needs a neighbor who delivers cocktails to your door.
-We are lucky enough to have those neighbors, and they’ve shared their drink recipe today.
-It’s bound to put a summer smile on your face and a kick in your step.
-Here’s how to make Jenn and Rob’s Strawberry Basil Gin Smash recipe.
+We are lucky enough to have those neighbors, and they’ve shared their drink recipe with us today!

-Here’s what you’ll need to buy to get the party started.
-(For the complete recipe with measurements, scroll to the bottom of the page.)
+Here’s what you’ll need to buy to get the PARTAY started.
+(For the complete recipe with measurements, scroll a little further down the page.)

 Simple Syrup or Stevia